 Women take on a lot.
-Between jobs, children, partners, friends, pets, hobbies, homes, etc. it’s not unheard of for women to neglect their own health in favor of the million other things they have going on.
-But this National Women’s Checkup Day, take the time to call your doctor or health care provider and schedule any overdue checkups.
+Between jobs, children, partners, friends, pets, hobbies, homes, etc. it’s not unheard of for women to neglect their own health in favor of the other things they have going on.
+Especially during COVID-19, with many women trying to balance child care duties with working from home and more.
+That’s why it’s so important to take the time to call your doctor or health care provider and schedule any overdue checkups, which you can do virtually from the comfort and safety of your home.

 - Breast self-exam.
 You’ve probably heard this from your doctor, but here’s another reminder to perform a breast self-exam once a month to monitor for lumps, bumps or any changes.

 - Skin self-exam.
 Many health care providers recommend checking for new or unusual moles and skin abnormalities once a month.
-If you spot anything suspicious, give your doctor or dermatologist a call and schedule an office visit.
+If you spot anything suspicious, give your doctor or dermatologist a call to schedule a visit.

 Every six months